streamdal/streamdal/README.md

 # Encryption

-To run snitch server, you will have to generate an AES256 key and pass it via `--aes-key` flag or `SNITCH_SERVER_AES_KEY` environment variable.
+To run the server, you will have to generate an AES256 key and pass it via `--aes-key` flag or `STREAMDAL_SERVER_AES_KEY` environment variable.

 To generate a key, you can use the following command: